pat-ok/DSCI100_predictive_statistics_project/README.md

-# Let's Raise the *Roof!* Predicting the Energy of House Music.
+# Let's Raise the *Roof!* Predicting the Energy of House Music
-### A predictive study on the energy of music - a measure of intensity and activity
+### A predictive study on the energy of music - a measure of intensity and activity.

 <details>
   <summary>Table of Contents</summary>